mgintdev/movies/README.md

 # OMDB Movie Search
-Search movies from omdb, loads list and detail
+Search movies from omdb, loads list and detail.
+This project is built in Android and uses Kotlin, Coroutines, Livedata.

 ![image Demo](demo.gif)